 Training Wheels meets nine times throughout the year on Sunday mornings and is led by trained Hadassah volunteers.

-There is a fee for the full program, but we invite you to participate in your first session at no charge, so you can see what we do in Training Wheels.
+There is a fee for the full program, but we invite you to participate in our first session (Rosh Hashanah) at no charge, so you can see what we do in Training Wheels.
 Give us a try!
 Though there is no charge for this first session, reservations are a must, as our space is limited.
 Give your family a precious gift of heritage that can last a lifetime!

 Grandparents are invited to bring their grandchildren, or perhaps to give a membership in Training Wheels for parents to use to take children to our sessions.

 Please join us as we travel around the year, celebrating Jewish holidays.
 We look forward to meeting you and your children!